Oghma-Infinium/Twisted-Skyrim/README.md

 ## Issues

-Please check the [FAQ](https://github.com/Oghma-Infinium/Fahluaan/blob/main/Documentation/FAQ.md) first if you have any issues.
+Please check the [FAQ](https://github.com/TwistedModding/TwistedModdingLists/blob/main/FAQ.md) first if you have any issues.
- If you encounter any bugs or issues while playing the list, the [Waking Dreams](https://discord.gg/4WwqfK5yHg) support server is preferred and will have the fastest turn around time for support.
-Alternatively, you can leave an issue report on the Github [Issues Page](https://github.com/Oghma-Infinium/Fahluaan/issues) or leave a bug report on the [Nexus Page](https://www.nexusmods.com/skyrimspecialedition/mods/87820?tab=bugs)
+ If you encounter any bugs or issues while playing the list, the [Twisted Skyrim](https://discord.gg/jJ3xH5b9Jh) support server is preferred and will have the fastest turn around time for support.
+Alternatively, you can leave an issue report on the Github [Issues Page](https://github.com/TwistedModding/TwistedModdingLists/issues) or leave a bug report on the [Nexus Page](https://www.nexusmods.com/skyrimspecialedition/mods/87820?tab=bugs)

 ## Credits and Thanks